b-ash/keg/docs/shopping.md

 ## Shopping List

 This is just our take on how to hook up a keg in a fun way.
-It does require some technical know-how, but that's part of the fun :meatonbone:
+It does require some technical know-how, but that's part of the fun :meat_on_bone:

 Prices are accurate as of 10/23/13.
 Without the Kegerator, the total is around $175.
 There may be places to cut corners (ie. not using a raspberry pi) that would allow you to save some cash, but you would have to rework some things with the setup later on.